 - Name: Enter Windows box.

-- Groups: Select Windows servers in the Other Groups box, then click on the < < button.
-If there’s any other group in the In Groups box, remove it.
+- Groups: Select Windows servers in the Other Groups box, then click on the

 - IP address: Enter the IP address of that host.